 Although it’s hard, I’m trying to think differently:

 How can I say “goodbye” to something that it’s not actually ending?

-Sure, it’s the end of the exchange but not the end of my memories, experiences or the people.
-Everything that I’ve learned and everything that I’ve experienced will stay with me.
+Sure, it’s the end of the exchange but not the end of my memories, experiences or people.
+Everything that I’ve learnt and everything that I’ve experienced will stay with me.
 Just because my friend is going back to a different country doesn’t necessarily mean the end of an amazing friendship.
 It can be the beginning of new adventures.
 Visiting another country, knowing a new culture or planning something awesome together.
 Erasmus isn’t something which has an expiry date; it’s something that stays with you.
 For that reason I prefer to say “See you someday!” rather than “Goodbye”.
-I know that half of them I will probably never see again… But I also know that in life you will experience many plot twists so… You never know 🙂
+I know that half of them I will probably never see again… But I also know that in life you will experience many plot twists so… You never know.